 Chevron has been an Alaska producer for more than 50 years, Vincent J. LeMieux, manager for Alaska’s new ventures, told lawmakers.
 He noted Chevron plans to spend about $170 million in the state this year.
 But he said the oil major wants more detail about the gasline before it makes a commitment.

 “It will be the major challenge to manage the risk of aligning all the participants together,” he said.

 LeMieux said the inducement act was a “firm step in the right direction.”
 However, he said Chevron has “few hard positions at this time” about the proposed gasline.
 Chevron wants more certainty about the overall costs of the pipeline, as well as more information about tax and royalty issues, tariff structures and transport costs.

 “I’m surprised there hasn’t been more discussion about the cost of building the pipeline because it’s a critical point I personally am worried about,” LeMieux said.

 “How the value is going to be shared between a shipper, a producer and the state…the impact on royalties…the uncertainty around that is huge at the moment,” said LeMieux.
 “That is going to be a real challenge in terms of being able to say, ‘here is my commitment, this is how I’m going to move forward on it.’
 These are the areas in which I’m looking for and trying to evaluate information to establish a position.”

-Industry testimony continues Friday, and executives from the North Slope's top producers -- ExxonMobil Corp., BP plc and ConocoPhillips -- are expected to testify.
-The three had clinched a deal in principle during private negotiations with Murkowski last year, but the contract negotiations fell through after Murkowski was defeated by Palin in the Republican primary last August (see Daily GPI, Nov.
-9, 2006; Sept.
-26, 2006).
+Industry testimony was expected to continue on Saturday, with executives from the North Slope’s top producers — ExxonMobil Corp., BP plc and ConocoPhillips — among those expected to testify.
+ExxonMobil, BP and ConocoPhillps had clinched a deal in principle during private negotiations with Murkowski last year, but the contract negotiations fell through after Murkowski was defeated by Palin in the Republican primary last August (see NGI, Nov.
+13, 2006).